 In most instances, such moments are favourable to the new authorities: then they can easily captivate the toilers, that dedicated vanguard of the Revolution and distance them from the broad, creative revolutionary front which grows up outside them.
 It was precisely in such circumstances that the Ukrainian toilers were steered away from it.
 The policy of the Brest-Litovsk treaty with the German and Austro-Hungarian emperors made a large contribution to this.
-(It is time to point out that the Left SRs protested strenuously against the treaty but, as allies of the Bolof 'South Russia' had arrived by car, absolutely drunk and had killed one of its members and that it was vital they be driven out of there without violence.
-I set off at haste and managed to persuade them that they should quit the commune.
-Then I made my way to Pologi railway station where I caught the train for Yegorov's headquarters.
+(It is time to point out that the Left SRs protested strenuously against the treaty but, as allies of the Bolsheviks in their endeavour of captivating and misleading the toilers, they kowtowed to the fait accompli.
+Just like the Bolsheviks and indeed along with them, they pulled all of the armed Red Guard detachments out of the Ukraine, in accordance with the Brest-Litovsk treaty.).